huggingface/candle/candle-book/src/guide/mnist/saving_loading.md

 > 9 train loss:  2.05053 test acc:  0.35%
 ```

-### Loading
+### Loading Model Parameters

-Now that we have a saved model, lets load it.
-The main change we must make is to make `varmap` mutable.
+Now that we have saved our model parameters, we can modify the code to load them.
+The primary change required is to make the `varmap` variable mutable:

 ```rust
 fn training_loop(